Pear-Trading/Foodloop-Server/README.md

 *Development:* [![Build Status](https://travis-ci.org/Pear-Trading/Foodloop-Server.svg?branch=development)](https://travis-ci.org/Pear-Trading/Foodloop-Server)

-# Testing
+# Test Environment

+## Running Tests

 To run the main test framework, first install all the dependencies, then run the tests:

 ```
 cpanm --installdeps .
 prove -lr
 ```

-To run the main framework against a PostgreSQL backend, assuming you have postgres installed, you will need some extra dependencies first:
+To run the main framework against a PostgreSQL backend, assuming you have `postgres` installed, you will need some extra dependencies first:

 ```
 cpanm --installdeps . --with-feature postgres
 PEAR_TEST_PG=1 prove -lr
 ```

-# Minion
+## Setting Up Minion

-to set up minion support, you will need to create a database and user for minion to connect to.
-In production his should be a PostgreSQL database, however an SQLite db can be used in testing.
+To set up Minion support, you will need to create a database and user for it to connect to.
+In production his should be a PostgreSQL database, however SQLite can be used in testing.

-To use the SQLite version, run the following commands:
+To use the SQLite version, run the following command:

 ```
 cpanm --installdeps --with-feature sqlite .
 ```

-And then add the following to your configuration file:
+And then ensure that the following is in your configuration file:

 ```
   minion => {